molmod/tamkin/doc/tutorial/chemphys_theory.rst

   should be at the right of the energy maximum.

-  When considering the true dynamics of the system, it is still possible that the system will bounce back into the reactant well without first reaching the product well.
+  When considering the true dynamics of the system, it is still possible that the system will bounce back into the reactant well after crossing the right boundary without first reaching the product well.
 These events are neglected in transition state theory.

 - There is a pseudo-equilibrium between the reactants and the transition state.
   We must therefore put the left boundary at the left of the energy maximum.
-If it would be at the right of the maximum, all transition state structures would simply fall into the product well.
+If it would be at the right of the maximum, `all` transition state structures would simply fall into the product well.

 - As will be discussed below, the width of the transition state region should be small such that the potential energy as function of the reaction coordinate